menna-elgendy/Menna-Elgendy/README.md

 #2) If one piece is left for one player and the other has three pieces or more left, the one with the three pieces or more wins as it might take so long to just try to excape and in the end its most likely that this piece will be removed
 #3) If all pieces of one player are stuck and he has no valid moves, the other player wins

-#In case of winning a message shows up for three seconds saying who won and then the game quits
+#In case of winning a message shows up for three seconds saying who won and then the game quits.